-- Provide for record keeping and documentation of disaster related fiscal records; - Inform counterpart agencies at local level of the situation; and - Provide service delivery through voluntary organizations and non-profit agencies that includes, but is not limited to, mass care feeding, sheltering, distribution of emergency relief supplies, health services, mental health, emotional and spiritual care, debris removal, home repairs and/or rebuilding, volunteer management, as well as case work and case management.
-See Annex A Appendix 3 Tab E and Annex A Appendix 5 Tab C.
+- Provide for record keeping and documentation of disaster-related fiscal records: - Inform counterpart agencies at the local level of the situation; and - Provide service delivery through voluntary organizations and non-profit agencies that include, but not limited to, mass care feeding, sheltering, distribution of emergency relief supplies, health services, mental health, emotional and spiritual care, debris removal, home repairs and/or rebuilding, volunteer management, as well as casework and case management.
+See Annex A Appendix 3 Tab E and Annex A Appendix 5 Tab B.